nuclia/nucliadb/proposals/records/1-index-scaling.md

 *Goals*:
-- Allow us to dynamically scale to load
+- Allow us to dynamically scale reads/writes to real load, not shard size or count
+- Iterative design

 *Known cons to approach*
 - reads/writes scaling are not decoupled